via-zhang/via-zhang.github.io/content/posts/team-rubicon/index.md

 mermaid: true
 ---

 In 2025, I started volunteering with [Team Rubicon](https://teamrubiconusa.org/), a national nonprofit organization that organizes international disaster response efforts to disasters like hurricanes, wildfires, and floods.
-On their [GIS team](https://geo-teamrubiconusa.hub.arcgis.com/), I provide GIS support to a range of projects, from creating interactive dashboards for use in planning disaster response to labeling floodded roads and fallen trees in high-resolution satellite imagery taken in the aftermath of a disaster.
+On their [GIS team](https://geo-teamrubiconusa.hub.arcgis.com/), I provide GIS support to a range of projects, from creating interactive dashboards for use in planning disaster response to labeling flooded roads and fallen trees in high-resolution satellite imagery taken in the aftermath of a disaster.

 Living in South Florida, I have seen the impacts of hurricanes and other disasters on our communities.
 As a geography and data science student, much of my work and research involves geographic information systems (GIS), which allow us to visualize data on maps and analyze spatial patterns.